 - Tenor, 1621, Hugh ll Watts (Wt.10-0-2)

-We practice every 2nd and 4th Wednesday each month from 7pm to 8.30pm.
-Anyone over 10 years old can learn to ring and both new recruits and visitors are always welcome.
+We practice every 1st, 3rd and 5th Wednesday each month from approximately 7pm to 8.30pm.
+Anyone ideally from about 11 to 70 years old can learn to ring and both new recruits, people who would like to return to ringing and visitors are always welcome.

 For more information please ring the Tower Captain Dave Keir on 01604 880934 or Elaine Greatrex on 01604 781969.